sifaw99/terminal_radio/README.md

 sudo apt update && sudo apt install ffmpeg
 ```

-For other systems including Windows see the above link
+For other systems including Windows see the above link.

 ### Run